Muhammad-Shah-zaib/react-text-sentiment-analyzer/README.md

 ├── package.json     # Dependencies and scripts
 ├── README.md        # Project documentation
 ```

-## Frontend Look
-Paste your screenshots of the frontend here.

 ## Deployment
 To build the project for production: